 What do I think?

-· It was going to happen anyway.
-It’s just people catching up on the last 2 years and saying to me “I want to move but I won’t as it’s too risky at the moment with COVID around.”
+- It was going to happen anyway.
+People are catching up on the last two years and saying, “I want to move, but I won’t as it’s too risky at the moment with COVID around.”

-· January and February is normally a transition time so if its going to happen it will be after people have had holidays.
+- January and February is usually a transition time, so if it’s going to happen, it will be after people have had holidays.

-· People leave bosses many times, not companies.
-If you have looked after your staff through COVID as both a company and boss, I believe you will retain your staff.
-Many I speak to that are going to leave their roles are leaving their bosses, not the company.
+- People leave bosses many times, not companies.
+If you have looked after your staff through COVID-19 as a company and boss, I believe you will retain your staff.
+Many I speak to who will leave their roles are leaving their bosses, not the company.

 Questions to ask yourself